ylm-py/docs/docs/products/Private-Network/FAQ.md

 If you are not yet using Contabo’s DevOps features for your existing VPS a re-installation is necessary.
 Please see [this tutorial](/docs/products/Private-Network/Tutorial/restart) or the Private Networking section in <https://my.contabo.com/> for further details.

-## Can I add a Cloud VPS / Cloud VDS to more than one private network at the same time?
+### Can I add a Cloud VPS / Cloud VDS to more than one private network at the same time?

 Yes, a Cloud VPS / Cloud VDS can be added to multiple private networks in parallel.

-## How can I control my Private Networking features through the API / CLI?
+### How can I control my Private Networking features through the API / CLI?

 Instructions on how to use the API & CLI can be found here: <https://api.contabo.com/>

-## Can I create a private network across multiple regions?
+### Can I create a private network across multiple regions?

 Private networks can only be created in one region at a time.
 Only instances in the same region can be added to a private network.

+### Is VPN (Virtual Private Network) the same as Private Networking?

+No. VPN and private networks are two different things:

+- With a VPN (Virtual Private Network) you establish a secured connection between two computers over an unsecure (i.e. public) network.
+- Private networks are used to link computers direcly with separate (usually physical) network connection which is completely private.
+No public nets there.

+### Does Private Networking provide a firewall?

+Currently there is no firewall feature.
+Most likely you are looking to have one server being accessible to the internet while others are only part of the private network.
+In such cases please use the local firewalls of your operating system to turn off internet access for the chosen servers.
+In future Contabo will make a separate Firewall feature available.